About Refugees, By Refugees

 Instability causes us mental illnesses.

-We think about the rejections we received and the psychological stress due to living in this camp.
+We think about the rejections we received and the psychological stress from living in this camp.

-My husband and I take turns night-watching all night, to protect our children from the dangers of the wild, or from being subjected to abuse, or robbery.
+My husband and I take turns night-watching all night, to protect our children from dangers of the woods, potential abuse, or robbery.

 I miss my mother a lot.